bbc/matterhorn/README.md

 Currently the tests are run against each commit.
 If you want to build to an environment you must first make a tag, before building to TEST and then LIVE in Jenkins.

+## License

+TAL is available to everyone under the terms of the Apache 2.0 open source licence.
+Take a look at the LICENSE file in the code, and read our [faq](https://bbc.github.io/tal/faq.html#question_who_can_use_this) and [documentation](https://bbc.github.io/tal/other/contributing.html) to learn how to contribute.

 ---